mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 49 - Caches/readme.md

 *Caches are sexy.
 They are a one-night stand.
 We need to avoid them in a long-term relationship.*

+> TL;DR: Any junior student can create a cache.
+Almost no senior developer can debug and invalidate them.

 # Problems

 - Coupling